From the pyramids of Egypt

 Civil

-engineering is grouped into seven major divisions of engineering:
+engineering is grouped into specialty

-construction; and urban planning.
+construction, and urban planning.
 In practice, these are not always hard

 and fixed categories, but they offer a helpful way to review a very